bartektrail/plant-watering-system/README.md

 # plant-watering-system

 This project is created to play with Arduino and IoT solutions.
 It should help in watering plants at home to keep them full of life.
-Current implmentation checks soil moisture every second and show it's level using 3 LED diods
+Current implmentation checks soil moisture every second and show it's level using 3 LED diods.

+## CHANGE LOG

-## Sensor problem
+### Sensor problem 10.07.2017

 Current implementation was working for 5 days.
 After that time one leg of the moisture sensor had destroyed because of continued work.